virtual-kubelet/systemk/README.md

 host's networking.

 "Images" are referencing (Debian) packages, these will be apt-get installed.
-Discovering that an installed package is no longer used is hard, so this will not be done.
+Discovering that an installed package is no longer used is hard, so this will not be done. `vks` will reuse the unit file that comes from this install.
+However some other data is inject into it to make it work fully for vks.

 Each scheduled unit will adhere to a naming scheme so `vks` knows which ones are managed by it.